TeamHypersomnia/Hypersomnia/README.md

 If you want to somehow customize your build, e.g. disable certain game features, refer to the beginning of ```CMakeLists.txt``` to see which options you can pass to the ```cmake``` command.

-If the game builds successfully, issue these commands to launch it:
+If the game builds successfully, issue this command to launch it:

 ```
-cd ../hypersomnia
-"../build/Hypersomnia.exe"
+ninja run
 ```

 <!-- Note that the 64-bit version is more likely to be kept up to date. -->